pjc0247/Pathscript/README.md

 # Pathscript
-Simple script to retrive value with its path
+Simple script to retrive value via its path

 ```cs
 var foo = new Foo();